oki-imamovic/ohran-automation/README.md

 5. Click on the project name in InteliJ then click on src/test/kotlin/org.example/UITests/{wished test file}

-6. click on green play button on the fun of the test
+6. Click on green play button on the fun of the test